DonovanLoSg/cleaning-dsolutions/README.md

 #### Member Access
 - Display a list of all articles the member contributed.
-- Allow user to select one of the articles by clicking on the article titles from the list to view the article.
+- Allow member to select one of the articles by clicking on the article titles from the list to view the article.
 - Allow member to select one of the articles by clicking on the corresponding delete button.
-- Allow member to delete the article by clicking on the delete button on the article itself.
+- Allow member to delete the article by clicking on the delete confirmation button on the article itself.
 - Allow member to edit the article by clicking on the edit button on the article itself.
 - Allow member to add a comment on the article page.
 - Allow member to edit the comment he left on the article page